SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 - Count available physical cores on the server

-Final Thoughts
+8 Final Thoughts Beginner

 The smartest SQL Server environments are not the most expensive ones.
 They are the ones that align features, cost, and real business needs.
-Audit what you actually use before renewing — then buy exactly what you need.
+Audit what you actually use before renewing, then buy exactly what you need.

 References